tsdh/ttc15-java-refactoring-funnyqt/README.md

 containing the solution with all dependencies.
 This is the JAR you should load as solution in ARTE.

+### Interactive refactoring

+To let the solution propose refactorings, just run `lein test` on the command line.
+This will propose refactorings for the java classes in `test-src/`.

 ## License

 Copyright © 2015 Tassilo Horn <horn@uni-koblenz.de>